BrentWMiller/iso-builder/README.md

 # Isometric Block Builder

-A creative 3D block-building game built with React Three Fiber, inspired by games like Minecraft but with an isometric perspective.
+A creative 3D block-building game built with React Three Fiber with an isometric perspective.

 ## Features